Articles of Incorporation and Rules

 3. When necessary in order to perform his/her duties, the auditor shall request a subsidiary, etc. to report on its business or investigate the status of its business and assets

-(Investigation of Business Associations)
+(Investigation of the Business Alliance)

 2. When necessary in order to perform his/her duties, the auditor shall request a business association to report on its business or investigate the status of its business and assets